 Contaminated lab coats must be immediately removed and laundered or disposed of properly.
 Laundering must be done through a commercial laundry service.
 Home laundering is prohibited.
-Contact EHSS for available commercial services.
+Contact CaLS for available commercial services.
+It is recommended to not wear lab coats outside of the lab unless transporting hazardous materials between labs.